 Configuration

-Before you run tests, you must setup a configuration for the equipment you want to tests.
+Before you run tests, you must set up a configuration for the equipment you want to test.

-For example, the validator needs to know the SXL (type of equipment), because the SXL is not send by the equipment when connecting.
+For example, the validator needs to know the SXL (type of equipment), because the SXL is not sent by the equipment when connecting.

 Config files